aroberge/ideas/dev-notes.md

         python -m pip install -r requirements.txt

+5. (Now that I am using the src layout) In the root directory of the project, do `py -m pip install --editable .` to install ideas as an editable project.
+   Do this for every virtual environments (see next).

-5. If desired, deactivate the virtual environment and create new ones for other Python versions
+6. If desired, deactivate the virtual environment and create new ones for other Python versions

         deactivate